 What is 5G New Radio (NR)?

-5G NR is designed to support fiber-equivalent bandwidth transmissions required for hungry applications like streaming video, as well as low-bandwidth transmissions used in machine-to-machine communications at massive scale where needed.
-5G NR will also support transmissions with extremely low latency requirements -- an important consideration in vehicle-to-vehicle and vehicle-to-infrastructure communications.
+5G NR is designed to support fiber-equivalent bandwidth transmissions required for data-intensive applications like streaming video, as well as for low-bandwidth transmissions used in machine-to-machine communications at a massive scale.

 How does 5G NR work?

-5G NR employs a raft of new engineering techniques that move more data through the core network faster and revolutionize the discrete operations of the air interface, which is the client device's interaction with the network provider radio hardware.
-Some of the improvements that 5G NR introduces are the following:
+5G NR employs new engineering techniques that move more data through the core network faster and update the discrete operations of the air interface (which is the client device's interaction with the network provider radio hardware).
+Some of the improvements that 5G NR introduces include the following:

-- diversity of spectrum that ranges from several hundred kilohertz to millimeter wave (mmWave) to enable various use cases, cell sizes and data rates;
+- Diversity of spectrum that ranges from several hundred kilohertz to mmWave to enable various use cases, cell sizes and data rates.

 All of these capabilities are underpinnings of 5G NR's significant gains in capacity, throughput and coverage.